GulinSS/coffeescript-angular-style-guide/README.md

 object = one: 1, two: 2
 alert("#{key} = #{value}") for key, value of object
 ```

+Prefer underscore/lodash expressions over comprehensions if performance is not your aim.
+Prefer comprehensions over explicit for-expressions in other cases.

 <a name="#extending_native_objects"/>
 ## Extending Native Objects